-Within the primary frontage of Southwick town centre, A1 (shop) uses will be supported.
-A2 (financial and professional services), A3 (food and drink), A4 (drinking establishments) and A5 (hot food takeaways) uses will also be permitted where they would not have an adverse impact on the vitality and viability of the town centre.
+Within the primary frontage of Southwick town centre (as shown on the Policies Map), A1 (shop) uses will be supported.
+A2 (financial and professional services), A3 (food and drink), A4 (drinking establishments), A5 (hot food takeaways) and appropriate D1 (non-residential institutions) uses will also be permitted where they would not have an adverse impact on the vitality and viability of the town centre.